awsdocs/amazon-ec2-user-guide/doc_source/nvme-ebs-volumes.md

 ```

 ## Working with NVMe EBS Volumes<a name="using-nvme-ebs-volumes"></a>

+To format and mount an NVMe EBS volume, see [Making an Amazon EBS Volume Available for Use on Linux](ebs-using-volumes.md)\.

 If you are using Linux kernel 4\.2 or later, any change you make to the volume size of an NVMe EBS volume is automatically reflected in the instance\.
 For older Linux kernels, you might need to detach and attach the EBS volume or reboot the instance for the size change to be reflected\.
 With Linux kernel 3\.19 or later, you can use the hdparm command as follows to force a rescan of the NVMe device: